 Amounts due to local governments and agencies ("permitting authorities") represent amounts that the Organization estimates it will become obligated to pay permitting authorities for service and use charges ("service fees") incurred in connection with filming activities conducted by the Organization's customers.
 Prior to releasing a permit, the Organization collects from its customers the total amount it charges for the permit.
 That amount includes what the Organization anticipates it will be required to pay the permitting authority in service fees relating to the permit.
-Following completion of the associated permit activity, the respective permitting authorities historically invoice the Organization within one to thirty-six months from the date of permit issuance.
-The Organization is required to remit payment for service fees to the permitting authorities within thirty to sixty days of invoice receipt from the permitting authorities based on historical data and the level of invoiced permits.
+Following completion of the associated permit activity, the respective permitting authorities submit invoices to the Organization representing the actual service fees incurred.
+Permit authorities historically invoice the Organization within one to thirty-six months from the date of permit issuance.
+The Organization is required to remit payment for service fees to the permitting authorities within thirty to sixty days of invoice receipt from the permitting authorities.
+The Organization estimates the liability to permitting authorities based on historical data and the level of invoiced permits.